cebcar/Tuxedo-ij/TechDocs/DevOps/tools/IntelliJ.md

 ## IntelliJ Tasks

-We use IntelliJ [Tasks](https://www.jetbrains.com/help/idea/managing-tasks-and-context.html) to organize work into smaller tasks.
+We use IntelliJ [Tasks](https://www.jetbrains.com/help/idea/managing-tasks-and-context.html) to organize our work into tasks.

 The Task workflow helps keep our workflow anchored.